aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlt-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLT to PPTX on Android via Java or Online App" h2="Transform XLT to PPTX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLTs are a type of spreadsheet file format used by Microsoft Excel.
+They are used to store data in a tabular format and are often used to store large amounts of data.
+However, XLTs are not compatible with other applications, such as PowerPoint.
+Therefore, in order to use the data stored in an XLT file in a PowerPoint presentation, it must first be converted to a PPTX file.

+<h2>How Aspose.Total Helps for XLT to PPTX Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLT to PPTX conversion feature inside your Android applications.
-In the first step you can export XLT to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to PPTX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLT to PPTX.
+The first step is to export the XLT file to PDF using Aspose.Cells for Android via Java.
+After that, Aspose.PDF for Android via Java can be used to convert the PDF to PPTX.
+This process is simple and efficient, and can be easily integrated into any Android application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}